-It is important to monitor the existing stock before going for a fresh purchase.
+It is essential to monitor the existing stock before going for a fresh purchase.
 Always consult your inventory report before purchasing stock, and avoid overbuying especially fresh produce.
 It is also advisable to buy seasonal products to reduce food wastage.
 The best way to prevent food wastage is to adopt the minimal stocking approach, especially for the perishable items.

 While accepting stock from vendors, make sure you check the raw materials for stale or spoiled food items.
-Keep a track of the manufacturing date and the expiration date of each item.
+Keep track of the manufacturing date and the expiration date of each item.

 2. Portion Control

 Standardization of recipes helps to keep the food costs in check.
 The recipe management software tells you exactly how much ingredients are required for each dish.
-This article will tell you how Portion Control reduces food wastage and checks food costs.
+This article will show you how Portion Control reduces food wastage and checks food costs.

 3. Proper Storage

-Managing the shelf life of perishables is also important.
+Managing the shelf life of perishables is also essential.
 Each item in the inventory has a designated shelf life and should be consumed during their shelf-lifetime.
 You can try adopting the First in First out (FIFO) approach, where the raw materials which have been purchased earlier are consumed first.

 4. POS Software

 When it comes to reducing food waste management, your POS software is your best friend.
-Integrated with inventory management and recipe management, your POS gives you advanced reports about what to purchase, when to purchase, and how much to purchase.
+Integrated with inventory management and recipe management, your POS gives you advanced reports about what to purchase, when to purchase, and how much to buy.